A guide to Seattle area parks with a special emphasis on accessibility and photography.

 Local = A park primarily used by people living or working in the surrounding area.

-Trip = A park unique enough to warrant going a bit out of your way.
+Trip = A park unique enough to warrant going out of your way to see.

-Destination = A very large park, often with a wide variety of attractions/activities.
-People come from all over the Seattle area to visit it.
+Destination = A very large park, usually with a wide variety of attractions/activities.
+People come from all over the greater Seattle area to visit it.

 Preview = A post about a specific location with full details and photos.